 The principal activity of the company is the advancement of knowledge, advancement of research and development and the promotion of training activities together with the application of new technologies in the area of acquaculture and related fields.
 There was no change in the nature of the business during the year under review.

-Results and dividends
+Results

-The retained (loss) for the financial year amounted to (€62,129) (2019: (€86,776)) and this was transferred to reserves at the year end.
+The retained profit/(loss) for the financial year amounted to €187,160 (2020: (€62,129)) and this was transferred to reserves at the year end.
 The directors have not declared a dividend for the year.

 Covid-19 pandemic